Run Away (Real McCoy song)

 "Run Away" is a song by German Eurodance and pop music project Real McCoy (also known as M.C.
-Sar & The Real McCoy) from their album, Another Night (1995), which was the US version of their second album, Space Invaders (1994).
-The song was first produced in 1994 in Germany by the music producers Juergen Wind (J. Wind) and Frank Hassas (Quickmix) under the producer team name "Freshline".
-It was first released in Europe in July 1994 as the group's third single from their second album, Space Invaders.
-When the song was released in America in February 1995 as single, it gained immense popularity and reached number three on the US Billboard Hot 100, where it was certified Gold, and number six in the UK.
+Sar & the Real McCoy) from their album Another Night (1995), which was the US version of their second album, Space Invaders (1994).
+The song was produced by music producers Juergen Wind (J. Wind) and Frank Hassas (Quickmix) under the producer team name "Freshline".
+It was first released in Germany in July 1994 by Hansa Records.
+"Run Away" reached number three on the US Billboard Hot 100, where it was certified gold, and number six in the United Kingdom.
 A music video was produced to promote the single, made especially for the European market, directed by Swedish-based director Matt Broadley.